sissaschool/lograptor/doc/lograptor.rst

     Stop reading a file after NUM matching lines.
 When -c/--count option is also used, lograptor does not output a count greater than NUM.
+    When using `-t/--thread option <lograptor.html#cmdoption-t>`_ the limit is related to the number of threads and not to the number of lines matched.

 .. option:: -q, --quiet